Last Updated: 3/2/2021

 Coronavirus testing has been made free for people in the United States who have health insurance.

 There are a few different ways to test for COVID-19.

 Only certain facilities have been approved for coronavirus testing.
 If your health care provider thinks you should be tested for coronavirus, they will contact the Centers for Disease Control (CDC) and refer you to a facility approved for testing.

 Coverage of the test is protected as an essential health benefit as dictated by the Affordable Care Act.

 The coronavirus test is covered by Medicare Part B, and you will pay nothing out-of-pocket for it if you are a Medicare beneficiary.

-There are at least nine companies in the U.S. that are actively working toward the development of a vaccine, some of which are being backed by government funding.
-A working vaccine is likely at least a year or more away from being available for widespread distribution.
+There have been up to nine companies in the U.S. actively working toward the development of vaccines throughout 2020 and 2021, some of which are being backed by government funding.

 There are a number of things seniors can do to reduce their risk of exposure to the coronavirus.